 Any incident of suspected sexual harassment must be reported immediately to the Supervising Physician, Associate Dean for Clinical Affairs and the Assistant Dean of Student Affairs for Graduate and Health Professions.
-Any student involved in sexual harassment will be referred to the Assistant Dean of Student Affairs for Graduate and Health Professions for Graduate and Health Professions for further action.
+Any student involved in sexual harassment will be referred to the Assistant Dean of Student Affairs for Graduate and Health Professions and the University Title IX Coordinator for further action.

 c.
-STUDENT/PATIENT RELATIONSHIPS
+STUDENT/PATIENT/PHYSICIAN RELATIONSHIPS

 The relationship between an osteopathic medical student and a patient must always be kept on a professional basis.
 A student shall not date or become intimately involved with a patient due to the ethical and legal considerations.
 Conduct in such an unprofessional manner shall be considered improper behavior and will be grounds for disciplinary action, including dismissal from KYCOM.
+KYCOM directs that no member of its faculty establish or maintain a therapeutic relationship with any KYCOM student.
+A therapeutic relationship exists when a physician/patient relationship is established between a KYCOM employee and a KYCOM student.
+In the event a therapeutic relationship is established or in any way is maintained by and between a KYCOM employee and a KYCOM student, the employee must identify and recuse themselves from any academic assessment or promotion of the student with whom the employee has the therapeutic relationship.
+KYCOM also requires that all clinical preceptors complete an attestation that they do not maintain a physician/patient relationship with the student being evaluated.